 IV.
 The New South and the Problem of Race

-Lynching was only the violent worst of the southern racial world.
+¶ 41 Leave a comment on paragraph 41 0 Lynching was only the violent worst of the southern racial world.
 Discrimination in employment and housing and the legal segregation of public and private life reflected the rise of a new Jim Crow South.
 So-called Jim Crow laws legalized what custom had long dictated.
-Southern states and municipalities began proscribing racial segregation in public places and private lives.
+Southern states and municipalities enforced racial segregation in public places and in private lives.
 Separate coach laws were some of the first such laws to appear, beginning in Tennessee in the 1880s.
 Soon, schools, stores, theaters, restaurants, bathrooms, and nearly every other part of public life were segregated.
 So too were social lives.
 The sin of racial mixing, critics said, had to be heavily guarded against.
 Marriage laws regulated against interracial couples and white men, ever anxious of relationships between black men and white women, passed miscegenation laws and justified lynching as an appropriate extra-legal tool to police the racial divide.

 V. Gender, Religion, and Culture

-After enduring four bloody years of warfare and a strained, decade-long effort to Reconstruct the defeated South, the United States abandoned itself to industrial development.
+¶ 68 Leave a comment on paragraph 68 0 After enduring four bloody years of warfare and a strained, decade-long effort to Reconstruct the defeated South, the United States abandoned itself to industrial development.
 Businesses expanded in scale and scope.
 The nature of labor shifted.
 A middle class rose.
 Wealth concentrated.
 Immigrants crowded into the cities, which grew upward and outward.
 The Jim Crow South stripped away the vestiges of Reconstruction and New South boosters papered over the scars.
-Industrialists appealed to people’s profits.
+Industrialists hunted profits.
 Evangelists appealed to people’s morals.
 Consumers lost themselves in new goods and new technologies.
 Women emerging into new urban spaces embraced new social possibilities.
 In all of its many facets, by the turn of the twentieth century, the United States had been radically transformed.
 And the transformations continued to ripple outward into the West and overseas, and inward into radical protest and progressive reforms.
 For Americans at the twilight of the nineteenth century and the dawn of the twentieth, a bold new world loomed.

 - Ayers, Edward.
 The Promise of the New South.
 New York: Oxford University Press, 1992.